-4.5.
-Fee Calculation
+4.6 Fee Calculation

-The fee would be calculated based on actual collection, treatment costs plus direct operational management costs obtained from compliance schemes.
+The fee would be calculated based on actual collection and treatment costs obtained from compliance schemes and cost of regulation 34 requests obtained from the PBS operator.
 Ideally the data collected should be as accurate and representative as possible, and so it would be preferable for data to be provided for all collections from all schemes.
 However we recognise this is unlikely to be practicable because: